 As a contraceptive method external condoms are 98% effective with perfect use, and 88% effective with typical use.
 Perfect use means using a condom correctly every time you have sex and using it the whole time.
 If not used correctly and consistently, the failure rate will be higher.

-- Condoms are the best protection against sexually transmissible infections (STIs).
+- They provide protection against sexually transmissible infections (STIs).

 - They can be used as needed.